stud0709/OneMoreSecret/README.md

 1. A security software with millions of installations is very attractive to hackers.
 2. The bad guys know what to look for (e.g. password databases have a specific file type).
 3. If you know the master password, you have access to the entire database.
 Not only you get a list of passwords, you also know where to log in - a typical password manager stores everything in one place.
-If you are extraordinary "smart", you can also store your [One Time Tokens](https://en.wikipedia.org/wiki/One-time_password) configuration in your password manager, thus bypassing the very idea of the [Multi-Factor Authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication).
+If you are extraordinary "smart", you will also store your [One Time Tokens](https://en.wikipedia.org/wiki/One-time_password) configuration in your password manager, thus bypassing the very idea of the [Multi-Factor Authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication).
 4. Even if there are some additional security measures to protect the password database (e.g. entering your password using Windows secure screen or protecting the database with the password and a key provider), they are often not active in the default configuration of your tool.
-5. If you have access to a cloud password storage, you can collect milliond of password **databases**!
+5. If you have access to a cloud password storage, you can collect literally millions of password **databases**!

 My personal nightmare is a hidden code change in a password manager making it send the data to a third party.
 And yes, the code changes to a cloud software apply for all customers in the same minute they are deployed... 💣

 ## The OneMoreSecret Concept
 ### No Master Password
-👉 The encryption used in OneMoreSecret is based on keys, not data.
+👉 The encryption used in OneMoreSecret is based on keys, not a password phrase.
 Yes, it's the old good [asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) wrapped into a handy tool.

 ### No Context
 👉 Every password is stored separately.
 And every password is sent to the phone for decryption separately.
-So even if you steal a password, you will have to figure out, what it is good for.
+So even if someone steals a password, he will still have to figure out, what it is good for.

 ### Store It Your Way
 👉 It's your ~~problem~~ choice how to store your credentials.
 You could use a text file with the service name, user name and the encrypted password.
 You could use Excel or Google Keep.
 You could also conitnue using your KeePass (it has a very convenient user interface after all ❤️) and put your encrypted password into the password field: